tkliner/kdyby-doctrine-symfony/README.md

 Installation
 ------------

-The best way to install Kdyby/Doctrine QueryObject is using  [Composer](http://getcomposer.org/):
+The best way how to install Kdyby/Doctrine QueryObject is using  [Composer](http://getcomposer.org/):

 Add to your composer.json above require section: